Concours

 Rules and Classes

 The NNJR Concours schedule has something for both Novice and Veteran members, with each group competing separately for championship points.
 A Novice is a member who has not participated in a judged NNJR Concours event in the last twelve months and has not won a trophy in a previous NNJR Concours event.
 Participants will earn points toward a championship trophy to be awarded in each category at the end of the season.
 Points will be awarded for both participating and working competitive events and workshop attendance.
 Participation means entering a Porsche in Full, Race Car or Wash and Shine categories.
-Points will be awarded to each participant at each Concours event per the point schedule listed below (participants can only earn points at the highest level for which they are eligible at any event).
+Points will be awarded to each participant at each Concours event per the point schedule listed below.
 Competitive events will include PCA Regional, Zone, and Parade Concours.
-The definition of car classes will be at the discretion of the Concours Co-Chairmen.
+The definition of car classes will be at the discretion of the Concours Chair(s).

-Wash and Shine class is a popular vote with entrants and spectators given ballots to vote for the car or cars that appeal to them the most.
+People’s Choice class is a popular vote with entrants where spectators are given ballots to vote for the car or cars that appeal to them the most.
 At some events you will receive a ballot for each class and at others the cars are all grouped into one class.
 Preparation for this class only requires a wash and a light interior cleaning.
 The car in the class or group receiving the most votes is the winner.

-French class is for race cars and cars of other marques at NNJR multi marque events.
-In this class the judges strictly do a visual inspection.
+French class is for race cars and cars of other marques at NNJR multi-marque events.
+In this class, the judges strictly do a visual inspection.
 No touching is allowed.
-The main criteria for the class is the “WOW” factor.
-In other words the car in the class that the judges are most excited about.
+The main requirement for the class is the “WOW” factor.
+In other words, the car in the class that the judges are most excited about.

 Upcoming Concours Events